SoftUni-Internal/interactive-content/EN/00-Exam/03-Problem-04.md

 Then:
 - "**Club income -** \{**club's profit**\} **dollars.**"

-The amount of money must be formatted up **to the second decimal place**.
+The amount of money must be formatted **to the second decimal place**.

 ## Example